DataCorpp/FE/README.Guide.md

 1. Navigate to the \Post Project\ section
 2. Choose the supplier type you are looking for:
- - Manufacturer
+ - Manufacturer (Available)
- - Packaging Supplier
+ - Packaging Supplier (Unavailable)
- - Ingredient Supplier
+ - Ingredient Supplier (Unavailable)
- - Secondary Packager
+ - Secondary Packager( Unavailable)
- - Packaging Services
+ - Packaging Services (Unavailable)
 3. Select a product category by typing in the search field
 4. Click \Next\ when you have selected your category